 Question: We’re moving office and all the spaces we’ve seen are really collaborative.
 How can I make an open plan setting work for my staff without impacting productivity?

-Danny Parmar, form our Birmingham team answers:
+Danny Parmar, from our Birmingham team answers:

 Let’s face it – office space can be expensive.
 This means that embracing an open plan office can often be cheaper than providing offices for individual employees or teams.
 But open plan design isn’t perfect.
 While there may be a buzz from increased interaction across the office, some employees may find this distracting.
 Our survey found that over two thirds of office workers believe they’re less productive in the open plan, with 70% saying they lose 30 minutes a day to distractions.